MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-health-modeling.md

   - Concurrency queue depth limit: the concurrency queue is limited to 200 queries, and additional queries will be rejected with a 429 error code.
   - Query rate limit: there's a per-user limit of 200 queries per 30 seconds across all workspaces.

-- [Query packs](/azure/azure-monitor/logs/query-packs) are Azure Resource Manager resources, which can be used to protect and recover logs queries if the Log Analytics workspace is unavailable.
+- [Query packs](/azure/azure-monitor/logs/query-packs) are Azure Resource Manager resources, which can be used to protect and recover log queries if the Log Analytics workspace is unavailable.
   - Query packs contain queries as JSON and can be stored external to Azure similar to other infrastructure-as-code assets.
     - Deployable through the Microsoft.Insights REST API.
     - If a Log ANalytics workspace must be re-created the query pack can be redeployed from an externally stored definition.